-The Manager has been participating in collective ESG investment initiatives - in particular the Carbon Disclosure Project's (CDP) Non-disclosure Campaign (NDC) - since 2021.
-In the context of this initiative, the Manager has been requesting investee companies to respond to climate change, forests and water security questionnaires developed and managed by CDP.
-In 2022, the Manager served as the Lead Investors for engagements with 6 of the investee companies in the Fund, within the CDP NDC campaign.
-4 of these lead engagements were successful, in that the targeted companies did submit the requested questionnaire to CDP.
+The Investment Manager has been participating in collective ESG investment initiatives - in particular the Carbon Disclosure Project's (CDP) Non-disclosure Campaign (NDC) - since 2021.
+In the context of this initiative, the Investment Manager has been requesting investee companies to respond to climate change, forests and water security questionnaires developed and managed by CDP.
+In 2022, the Investment Manager served as the Lead Investors for engagements with two of the investee companies in the Fund, within the CDP NDC campaign.
+The success rate in driving disclosure was 50%: the company that responded positively had already been targeted by Algebris as Lead Investors in the 2021 edition of the NDC campaign.

-The Manager also performs ad hoc ESG engagement with investee companies in the portfolio, were warranted.
-Typically, if an investee company is flagged by the Manager's UNGC screening or ESG screening, or if significant ESG controversies arise, the ESG team and the Manager would engage with the company to establish whether the investment becomes unacceptable.
-This did not occur for the companies on the Fund's portfolio for the year under review.
+The Investment Manager's team also performs ad hoc ESG engagement with investee companies in the portfolio, where warranted.
+Typically, if an investee company is flagged by the Investment Manager's UNGC screening or ESG screening, or if significant ESG controversies arise, the ESG team and the investment team would engage with the company to establish whether the investment becomes unacceptable.
+This did not occur for the companies in the Fund's portfolio for the year under review.

-The Manager also engage with portfolio companies and issuers in general on a wide array of topics to assess the investment opportunity within the context of the broader analysis aimed at understanding the attractiveness of the investment based on its fundamentals, technical, financial and non-financial.
+The Fund's investment team also engage with portfolio companies and issuers in general on a wide array of topics to assess the investment opportunity within the context of the broader analysis aimed at understanding the attractiveness of the investment based on its fundamentals, technical, financial and non-financial.
 Within these, ESG topics are discussed when relevant.
 The financial investment team also engages specifically on the disclosure of financed emissions and banks' fossil fuel financing policies.

-(xi) Characteristic 7 (ESG screening):
+(xii) Characteristic 8 (ESG screening):